Sunday, June 7, 2026

 Salts Mill – A little bit of history

 Salt’s Mill is a former textile mill located in Saltaire, a village in the county of West Yorkshire in England.
-Salts mill was built by Sir Titus Salt during the middle of the 19th century.
+Salts Mill was built by Sir Titus Salt in the middle of the 19th century.
 It is now a UNESCO World Heritage Site.

 Salt was a philanthropist as well as an entrepreneur.
 He was committed to improving the lives of his workers.
 He provided them with good working conditions, decent wages, and access to education and healthcare.
 Salt also built the village of Saltaire, which was designed to be a model community for his workers.
 With well-built homes, public spaces, and cultural institutions.